modjs/mod/doc/tasks/build.md

 ## <a href="#build" name="build">build</a>
-> Build the project by convention
+> Build project with html

 ### Usage